googleapis/storage-testbench/README.md

 ### Causing a failure using x-retry-test-id header

-The following cURL request will attempt to list buckets and the emulator will emit a `503` error once based on the Retry Test created above.
+The following cURL request will attempt to list buckets and the testbench will emit a `503` error once based on the Retry Test created above.
 Subsequent list buckets operations will succeed.